daleghent/phd2-wiki/BuildingPHD2OnOSX.md

   * Build and run PHD2

-Build from the command-line:

-> make -C $PHD2\_SRC/tmp

-Or, open the Xcode project and build with Xcode:
+Open the Xcode project and build with Xcode:

 > $PHD2\_SRC/tmp/PHD2.xcodeproj